 Python is a high-level, general-purpose and very popular language.
 Guido van Rossum was created in 1991 and named on the BBC television show ‘Monty Python’s Flying Circus.
-Because of the rich base library, developers use it in many types of projects like Website, Software development, Machine Learning, Automation and Data Science etc.
+Because of the rich base library, developers use it in many types of projects like Websites, Software development, Machine Learning, Automation Data Science etc.

 It has a very simple syntax that is easier to write and understand so it is very popular with beginner-level programmers.
 It is open-source, meaning it is free to use and distribute, even for commercial purposes.
 Python has a very large and rich, active community that creates an ecosystem of support for developers.
 So let’s start learning python with the installation.

 So macOS comes with default version 2.7, which is officially abandoned by the python community.
 So till macOS comes with the latest default python version, we have to install and configure it manually.
 Now let’s start the installation with the following steps.

 We need Package Manager to install python.
-There are two package managers working for macOS, the first MacPorts and the other one is Homebrew.
-We are going to use Homebrew as it is used vastly, has a rich community and is more user friendly.
+There are two package managers working for macOS, the first is MacPorts and the other one is Homebrew.
+We are going to use Homebrew as it is used vastly, has a rich community and is more user-friendly.
 To install its packages, Homebrew needs a compiler.
 To get a compiler we will install Xcode.
 Xcode is a development environment for macOS and has all the support tools including a compiler that developers need to develop Apple OS apps.

 After installing Xcode and Xcode Command Line tool, we will install Homebrew.
 Open Terminal ( Reference Link to Apple World – Open Terminal ) and enter the following command